sciankit/Depression_Screen/README.md

 - Submission resources: `docs/submission/`
 - Integration notes: `docs/VECTORAI_INTEGRATION.md`, `docs/DATABRICKS_UN_PLAYBOOK.md`, `docs/SPHINX_EXPLAINABILITY.md`

-## Disclaimer
+##  ⚠️ Disclaimer
 MoodLens does not replace licensed mental-health professionals or emergency services.
-If someone is in immediate danger, contact local emergency services or a crisis hotline right away.
+If you are in immediate danger, contact local emergency services or a crisis hotline (e.g., 988 in the US) right away.